BMW X5 (F15): Gearbox

 All models include an 8-speed Steptronic automatic gearbox.
+With the option of a ‘Sport Steptronic’ automatic gearbox which had faster up & downshift times.
+It also included paddle shifters located behind the steering wheel for a sportier drive.
+The standard Steptronic transmission did not have paddle shifters and the only way to manually control the forward gears was to use the shifter in the centre console.

 Performance

 Production

 BMW X5 and the corresponding Security models were built in BMW Spartanburg plant in the USA.
 X5 Security's special security features themselves are installed in the Toluca plant in Mexico.

-In 2015 it has shown 50% increase in Russia, being the most frequently bought BMW in Russia.